ritvikindupuri/AD-AttackSim/README.md

     npx serve .
     ```

-**Step 4: Access the Application**
+**Step 2: Access and Configure the Application**
 Open your web browser and navigate to the local address provided by your server (e.g., `http://localhost:8000`).

-You will be greeted with the ADversary sign-in page.
-You can create a new (simulated) account to begin using the platform.
+1. You will be greeted with the ADversary sign-in page.
+Create a new (simulated) account to begin.
+2. Once logged in, click the **"Settings"** button in the top-right corner.
+3. In the modal that appears, paste your **Google Gemini API Key** into the input field and click **"Save & Close"**.

+The application is now configured and ready to use.

 ### Production Deployment

-For deploying ADversary to a live environment (like Vercel, Netlify, or a custom server), you should **not** hardcode the API key in `index.html`.
-Instead, you must use the platform's environment variable management system.
+For deploying ADversary to a live environment (like Vercel, Netlify, or a custom server), the process remains user-centric.
+There are no build steps or environment variables to configure for the API key.
+Users of your deployed instance will be prompted to enter their own API key in the settings, just as they would during local development.
+This ensures that your production deployment does not need to manage or secure any API credentials itself.

-1.  **Remove the Script Block:** Before deploying, remove or comment out the local development `<script>` block from `index.html`.
-2.  **Set Environment Variables:** In your hosting provider's settings, configure the following environment variable:
-    -   `API_KEY`: Set this to your Google Gemini API key.

-The application's code is built to read `process.env.API_KEY`, and most modern deployment platforms will automatically make this variable available to the application during their build process.
-This is the secure and standard way to handle secrets in production.